Nivaturimika/Katerina-Engine/README.md

 cmake --build .
 ```

+#### MacOS

+If you manage to build this shit in MacOS, tell me how you had such patience and sanity to do so.

 #### Final touches

 Because the project in its current state needs to use the existing game files (as a source of graphics, for starters), everyone needs to tell the compiler where their copy of the game is installed and to put the new files in that directory as well.